-- Be, or provide, a trusted adult, with regular access over time, who 'holds the young person in mind' this might be their tutor, key worker or someone from the well-being team.
-For the majority of students their tutor would be their trusted adult but some choose their Head of House or another teacher or teaching assistant.
-Please use this terminology with your child to reinforce their awareness of this role that staff have. - Be prepared and resourced to help with basics, i.e. food, clothing, transport advice. - Make sure vulnerable young people actually access activities, hobbies and sports. - Provide safe spaces for students who wish to retreat from 'busy' school life for a temporary period of time. - Help to map out a sense of future (hope and aspirations)- careers advice. - Help young people to cope teaching self soothing or management of feelings. - · Support young people to help others e.g. volunteering, peer mentoring. - Provide opportunities for students, staff and parents to understand what resilience is. - Provide Well-being support and support groups.
+- Be, or provide, a trusted adult, with regular access over time, who 'holds the young person in mind.' - Be prepared and resourced to help with basics, i.e. food, clothing, transport advice. - Make sure vulnerable young people actually access activities, hobbies and sports. - Provide safe spaces for students who wish to retreat from 'busy' school life for a temporary period of time. - Help to map out a sense of future (hope and aspirations)- careers advice. - Help young people to cope teaching self soothing or management of feelings. - Support young people to help others e.g. volunteering, peer mentoring. - Provide opportunities for students, staff and parents to understand resilience. - Provide Well-being support and support groups.